Japan's push to restart nuclear plants sparks public anger

 "As the governor (of Fukui) has been saying, there is no change to our stance that a provisional safety standard based on findings from Fukushima is essential for a restart of the reactors," said an official at Fukui prefecture's safety and environment department.

 "We will keep demanding the government to come up with such a standard," he said.
-The official, who declined to be named because he was not authorized to speak to the press.
+The official, who declined to be named because he was not authorised to speak to the press.

 Shinobu Tokioka, the mayor of Fukui's Ohi town said: "If local fears were to be dispelled over reactor restarts it was important for the government to come up with a comprehensive set of safety standards and measures based on information from the Fukushima accident."